Safe Disposal Methods for First Aid Supplies

 Step 2: Use a Biohazard Waste Container

-Place biohazard waste in a designated biohazard waste container.
-These containers are designed to prevent leaks and protect against contamination.
+Biohazard waste, including heavily soiled dressings or other materials contaminated with infectious substances, should be placed in a designated biohazard waste container.
+These containers are designed to securely hold biohazardous materials and prevent leaks or contamination.

 Step 3: Follow Local Regulations